Deciding on a Pond Style Aquarium

 When I first start a project, I tend to tally up the cost in my head and find reasonable ways to make my build budget-friendly.
 I’ll admit, I do like to spend a good chunk of my money on this hobby but I also like to get crafty with finding aquascape supplies at places other than your average, over-priced fish store.
-One of my favorite secrets is my local rock supply store where I can find a huge selection of rocks for only a few cents per pound.
+One of my favorite secrets is a local rock supply store.
+You can find a huge selection of rocks for only a few cents per pound.

 With the hardscape materials ready, it was time to pick out the plants!
 The most difficult portion of this was deciding which plants would go for the terrestrial portion of the pond.
-Unlike many aquatic plants that grow emersed above the water, I wanted plants which only grew above water (terrestrial plants).
-I have little to no experience with plants that thrive in the wet, mushy environment of a pond bank so I had to do a little research.
-I found many pond plant websites with lots of information on which plants do best in a nutrient-rich and wet environment.
+Unlike many aquatic plants that grow underwater, I wanted plants which only grew above water (terrestrial plants).
+I had little to no experience with plants that thrive in the wet, mushy environment of a pond bank so I had to do a little research.
+There are many pond plant websites with lots of information on which plants do best in a nutrient-rich and wet environment.
 I made sure that I bought plants that could stand some submersion at the base, but it is important to note that not all of them do!

 It took some playing around but the final structure was very stable and gave me ample space to build out the other features.
-The smaller space was filled in with lava rock as the bottom layer (to allow for flow and stability) and topped with lots of aqua soil.
+The smaller space was filled in with lava rock as the bottom layer to allow for flow and stability.
+Next, I topped it off the lava rock with a thick layer of aqua soil.
 Any holes in the pond bank with soil spilling out were plugged with lava rock.
 Next, I added sand to the rest of the tank and sprinkled the pebbles for a little pop of color.